 So, when you add a teenager to your policy, it makes sense to increase your liability limits.
 You also might consider adding an umbrella policy that can provide $1 million or more in extra liability coverage for accidents that occur on the road or at home.

 You should spend some time thinking about what car your child should drive.
 AAA recommends starting teens out in a mid-sized sedan.
 These models tend to be easier to drive and safer than compacts, sports cars, SUVs and trucks.

 If your teen is driving a newer model, you’ll need extra coverage that will cover repairs or the car’s replacement costs.
 Unlike liability insurance, comprehensive and collision insurance is not required by law — although auto lenders usually require these coverages if they hold a lien on the vehicle.

 If your teen’s car has lots of mileage on it and isn’t worth that much, you won’t necessarily need to carry collision or comprehensive insurance.
 Dropping this coverage will save hundreds of dollars annually on the premium.
 Many parents prefer to start off their children in a safe, reliable older vehicle than buying a new car that requires full coverage.

 Your teen may qualify for a safe driving discount.
 Many insurers, for example, now offer usage-based insurance discounts for drivers, including teens, if they are willing to participate in a monitoring program.

-In the past, insurers would send a device in the mail that you would plug into the car to track your usage and habits.
-If your child performs well, they can qualify for a discount on average of around 10 percent to 15 percent.
+In the past, insurers would send a device in the mail that would plug into the car to track usage and habits.
+If your child performs well, they can qualify for a discount on average of around 10% to 15%.
 The savings vary.
 Generally, the less you drive and the better your habits, the greater the discount.